 What is reverse logistics?
 Here’s your ultimate guide

-Most business owners think about moving products forward — from warehouse to customer.
-But here's what happens next: retail returns hit $890 billion in 2024 according to the National Retail Federation.
+Most business owners think about moving products forward — from the warehouse to the customer.
+But here's what happens next: retail returns hit $890 billion in 2024, according to the National Retail Federation.
 That's nearly 17% of all retail sales flowing backward through your supply chain.
 Your inventory accuracy probably sits around 63% (like the industry average), which means you're flying blind on what's actually coming back.

-This article breaks down how reverse logistics technology turns this massive challenge into opportunity.
-Smart companies realize returns aren't just costs — they are data, recovered value, and competitive advantage waiting to be captured.
+At COAX, we've spent 16 years building logistics software across forward and reverse supply chains.
+From our experience, we know that companies that treat the return flow as an afterthought pay for it in write-offs, customer churn, and operational debt.
+Smart companies realize returns aren't just costs — they are data, recovered value, and competitive advantage.
 In this article, we will equip you with all the knowledge you need to make the best use of this advantage.
+We break down how reverse logistics technology turns this massive challenge into an opportunity.

-Reverse logistics refers to the systematic process of moving goods from their final destination back to the manufacturer, distributor, or designated processing facility for purposes including returns, repairs, refurbishment, recycling, or proper disposal.
-This process operates in the opposite direction of traditional forward logistics, which focuses exclusively on delivering products to end customers.
+Reverse logistics is the systematic process of moving goods from their final destination back to the manufacturer, distributor, or designated processing facility for purposes including returns, repairs, refurbishment, recycling, or proper disposal.
+The reverse logistics definition means that it operates in the opposite direction of traditional forward logistics, which focuses exclusively on delivering products to end customers.

 reverse supply chain